Print this page

 Dr John Williams

 John specialises in Health and Physical Education (HPE).
 He taught HPE and outdoor education in schools and colleges in Scotland and Australia until completing his PhD at the University of Canberra, studying how Indigenous students experience physical education and school sport.
-As an active researcher his interests are broadly around/concerned with sustainable PE.
-With regard to his teaching, mostly John teaches PE pedagogy, to both undergraduate and post-graduate pre-service teachers.
-John is also a National Board Director for the Australian Council for Health, Physical Education and Recreation (ACHPER) the professional association for Australian HPE teachers.
-Related to his interest in PE pedagogy, John has substantial sports coaching experience, with a particular focus on Alpine ski teaching and racing.
-He is qualified at Level 4 in the British Association of Snowsport Instructors (BASI) teaching scheme.
+His research interests are broadly concerned with sustainable PE, which he pursues alongside his teaching of PE pedagogy to both undergraduate and post-graduate pre-service teachers.
+John brings substantial sports coaching experience, particularly Alpine ski teaching and racing.
+He is qualified at Level 4 in the British Association of Snowsport Instructors teaching scheme.

 Click to view Staff Profile